hdShang/arxiv-daily/docs/cs-CL/2025-06-25/papers/250620167v1-seed-a-structural-encoder-for-embedding-driven-decoding-in-time-seri.md

 ---
 layout: default
-title: SEED: A Structural Encoder for Embedding-Driven Decoding in Time Series Prediction with LLMs
+title: "SEED: A Structural Encoder for Embedding-Driven Decoding in Time Series Prediction with LLMs"
 ---

 # SEED: A Structural Encoder for Embedding-Driven Decoding in Time Series Prediction with LLMs